-2.2 The July scrutiny committee meeting focuses on reviewing current service and financial performance information contained in the end of year monitoring report, and giving consideration to the new developments which will impact on services as set out in the forward-looking demographic, policy and financial analysis in the State of the County report.
+2.2 The July scrutiny committee meeting focuses on reviewing current service and financial performance information contained in the end of year monitoring report, as well as considering new developments which will impact on services as set out in the forward-looking demographic, policy and financial analysis in the State of the County report.
 This is to ensure the committee has a full understanding of the current context and future pressures for the service areas within its remit.